2020 SilverScript’s Medicare Part D Formulary Exceptions and Prior Authorizations

 Phoenix, AZ 85072-2000

-- To submit your request electronically, use the Drug Pricing Quote Tool.
+- To submit your request electronically, use the Drug Coverage & Pricing Tool.

 - If we approve your Exception request, our approval is typically valid until at least the end of the plan year, as long as your prescribing doctor or other prescriber continues to prescribe the Part D drug for you and it continues to be safe and effective for treating your condition.
 If we deny your Exception request, you may ask for a review of our decision (called a Redetermination) by submitting an Appeal.